The Purpose of Assessment

 If you have a query on the grade awarded to a piece of coursework or the feedback provided on it, please make an appointment to meet with your module lecturer.
 During this time, the lecturer can go through the assignment with you and address any concerns that you have.
 Most issues can be sorted out at this stage.

 There are two main University examination periods which take place at the end of each semester, normally January and May.
 There are also three resit periods and these are usually held in February, April and July.
-Dates for the main exam periods are shown on the UCB Calendar.
+Dates for the main exam periods are available here and on the Examinations page on Canvas.

 Please note that for all full-time students resit periods will take place at the end of the level of study.
 Resit Examination dates may vary for part-time, final year and postgraduate students.
 Practical exam periods may also vary.
-Full details of examination periods for your programme can be found on the UCB Portal.
+Full details of examination periods for your course can be found on the Examinations page on Canvas.
 If you have any queries about examination dates contact Exams.

 Attendance at Examinations